osism/osism.github.io/docs/guides/operations-guide/rookify.md

   machine_pickle_file: data.pickle
 ```

-You can then view the migration progress by running `rookify --show-state`.
+You can then view the migration progress by running `rookify --show-states`.

 :::warning
     Rookify treats the pickle file as a source of truth for its operations.
 If you want to start a clean migration, ensure you delete the file first.